G-e-n-e-v-e-n-s-i-S/Bleed-Adder/README.md

 The program will create a new folder named "Bleed Adder Results" inside the specified folder, and store the results there.

+It will also split DFC cards into their constituant faces.

-Any existing images found at these locations, will be overwritten!
+Any existing images found at these locations, will be overwritten without warning!!!

 Hit the "Add Bleed Margins" button to run the program.